Insight-Services-APAC/APAC-Capability-DAI-DbtFabricSparkNb/docs/user_guide/dbt_project_setup.md

 python3.exe post_install.py my_project
 ```

-!!! tip
+!!! tip "Tips"
-    The first time you run this you will be prompted to follow a series of steps that will download a set of metadata files from your Fabric Lakehouse.
+    - The first time you run this you will be prompted to follow a series of steps that will download a set of metadata files from your Fabric Lakehouse.
 Be sure to follow these steps.
 You should only need to do them once.

-!!! tip
-    If you get an error with Azure CLI connection issues or type errors.
+    - If you get an error with Azure CLI connection issues or type errors.
 This is because the Profile.yaml file has the incorrect adaptor set.
 It should be *"fabricsparknb"* not *"fabricspark"*.

 ### Post Build Steps & Checks